Benefits of Membership

 - Judges Certification Program – an annual seminar for educating open show judges in Wisconsin

-- Sponsorship/Grants – financial help to support youth horse activities, therapeutic riding, equine education programs, and many other activities that promote and grow our equine industry
+- Sponsorship/Grants – financial help to support youth horse activities, therapeutic riding, equine education programs, and many other activities that promote and grow our equine industry - Unfortunately not available in 2021

 * Special advertising rates in our newsletter and on our website - WHC Advertising Form (PDF)